 Many clubs and communities

 There is a club for every runner level, from absolute beginners to recreational to professional athletes.
 Karen thinks there are many benefits for expats to join running clubs: it is great for integration because it is a social activity.
 An expat can also practise the local language while exercising.

 Gent Running Team

 Karen’s group Gent Running Team’s slogan is: “from joggers to addicts” and focuses on the community aspect of running.
-Aside from trainings in groups in various levels (30 mins up to 2hrs) there are also social activities, like BBQs, ice cream runs, beer runs… “Running should – in the first place – be fun”, Karen says.
+Aside from training in groups at various levels (30 mins up to 2hrs), there are also social activities, like BBQs, ice cream runs, beer runs… “Running should – in the first place – be fun”, Karen says.

-There are already some internationals in the club, mostly PhD students.
+Amongst their 300+ members, there are already some internationals, mostly PhD students.
 “But more are welcome”, says Karen.

-Want to join?
-Wear your running outfit if you’re planning to go.
-More than 150 people have already signed up.
-They train on Mondays (7.30pm), Wednesdays (7.30pm) and Saturdays (10am) and start at climbing hall Biover Sport.
-They always have summer breaks and commence training in October.
+Gent Running Team organizes training on Mondays (7.30pm), Wednesdays (7.30pm) and Saturdays (10am) and start at Loods25 (Address: Vissersdijk 1, 9000 Gent) located near Watersportbaan.
 You can find more info about Gent Running Team (in Dutch only) here: https://www.gentrunningteam.be/praktisch/

 With at least a dozen different running events taking place around the year there is always a new challenge awaiting.
 Karen’s favourites are the scenic night runs going through the city with its many lights.
 The night runs take place twice a year, during midwinter and midsummer.